rajesh-karavadi/devops/kubernates.md

 ~~~~
 For 3 replicas, at least 2 pods will remain available during the update.
 ### Network Policies

+Network Policies are a mechanism for controlling network traffic flow in Kubernetes clusters
+There are three different ways to identify target endpoints:
+* podSelector: Specific Pods (Pods matching a label are allowed)
+* namespaceSelector: Specific Namespaces (all Pods in the namespace are allowed)
+* ipBlock: IP address blocks (endpoints with an IP address in the block are allowed)

 ##### 1. Can we enforce Network Policies from Pod to Service?
 **Answer:** Network Policies apply specifically to **pod-to-pod communication** within a Kubernetes cluster.
 You can manage **incoming traffic** to pods using **Ingress rules** and **outgoing traffic** from pods using **Egress rules**.